MudroadWhite/pm-neo4j-helper/README.md

 - password: The password of the database.
 - logfile: The location for the helper to output its logs.
 - tactics: The location for the helper to load tactics.
-- scripts: A list of file paths of scripts that will be fed into the helper.
-The helper will then translate the scripts to queries, one by one.
+- scripts: A list of file paths of scripts that will be sent into the helper.
+The helper will then translate the scripts to be processed, one by one.

 It is also possible to send commend line options to run the helper.
 Options in command line parameters will override the settings in `conf.json`.
 Command line supports all entries listed in `conf.json`.
 To see help information, run